GuillaumeGomez/browser-UI-test/goml-script.md

 #### wait-for-size

-**wait-for-size** command wait for the given element(s) that either the "width" or the "height" (or both) have the expected value.
+**wait-for-size** command waits for the given element(s) that either the "width" or the "height" (or both) have the expected value.
 Examples:

 ```
 wait-for-size: ("button", {"width": 200, "height": 20})